 Located minutes off the Trans-Canada highway is the Lions Parkland.
 Enjoy a swim in our natural salt water lake or spend time picnicking, enjoying the view in the park, or take a walk on the short trail.
 There is also playground equipment for children.

 Just across the bridge from the Town Hall, on Lower Main St., you'll find a shady little park for picnicing and a nice walk by the river.
-There are also picnic tables on Water Street, just past the bridge.
+There are also picnic tables on Water Street, on the grassy area beside the ball field.
+These also have a view of the river.
+The Town Hall lawn also has a picnic table that you are welcome to enjoy.

 There are three rivers that converge into Oxford (Black River, Little River and River Phillip) making us one of the best fishing locations in Cumberland County.
 Canoeists also take advantage of the rivers, enjoying the beautiful scenery.